bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     \drawslopedtext "Hello" "World" (0,0) [h:4] [v:4]

-By default, the text will be placed on top of the line.
-But it can be placed at the bottom of the line if the ".bot" subcommand is supplied.
+By default, the text will be placed at the center of the line, following the slope of the slide.
+However, this position can be changed by adding the option to the end of the command.
+For instance, the ".bot" option would have asked that the text be placed at the bottom of the line.

     \drawslopedtext.bot "Hello" "World" (0,0) [h:4] [v:4]

-The "mar" option can be used to add a marker line that extends from the left/ right boundaries of the line segment.
+Note that the text will still be following the slope of the line.
+The same option can be replaced by others such as ".top", ".lft", ".rt", etc..

-    \drawslopedtext "{{5\sqrt{2}}}" (0,0)--(5,5)
+The mar-style if specified would ask that two arrows be added at either end of the text to connect to the two end points of the line segment.
+The style option is an integer expressing the length of each arrow in grid units.

-The "pen" option would have also added two vertical lines that marks the boundaries of the line segments.
-The number after the "pen" expresses the length of the arrow in grid unit.
+The pen-style would have asked that two vertical lines be added at the two end points of the line segment.
+Each vertical line is perpendicular to the slope of the line segment.

-    \drawslopedtext "{{\sqrt{2}}}" {mar:1,pen:0.25} (0,0)--(5,5)
+The style option value expresses the lengh of line in each direction.

-The number that comes after the "pen" expressed the half length of the line in grid unit.
+    \drawslopedtext "\(\sqrt{2}\)" {mar:1,pen:0.25} (0,0)--(5,5)